 Reference the table below to see the diameter of some of the most common shot sizes as well as the approximate number of lead pellets of that size that weigh one ounce.
 As you can see, the number of individual pellets in an ounce decreases as the pellets increase in size.Some boxes of shotgun shells state the composition of the pellets.
 For instance, lead free, non-toxic shot is mandated for waterfowl hunting in North America.
 So shells marketed for waterfowl hunters will state that they contain pellets made of bismuth, tungsten, steel, or some other sort of alloy that doesn’t contain lead.
 Additionally, some upland and turkey hunting loads intended for use on larger birds will sometimes use copper-plated shot that’s less likely to deform on impact.

 Most shotgun shells are loaded with lead shot and it’s best to assume that’s what you’re dealing with if the box doesn’t say anything about it one way or another.
-Of all the materials commonly used to produce shot, lead is the most dense.
+Of the materials commonly used to produce shot, lead is the most dense (with a handful of exceptions, like tungsten).
 This means that a given number of individual lead pellets will weigh more than the same number of pellets of the same diameter made out of some other material.
-More on this later.

 With all of those things in mind, we can determine that the box of 20 gauge shells we’ve been talking about contains approximately 306 lead pellets that are .095″ in diameter (350 7 1/2 size pellets in an ounce multiplied by 7/8 of an ounce).